mohamm-alsaid/internal-services-directory/README.md

 # Multco API

-## Authorization

-Developers may turn authorization on/off by performing the following steps in Visual Studio:

--   Go to  **project**  >  **properties**
--   Select desired configuration (e.g. Debug/Release)
--   In the "Conditional compilation symbols" field, define a variable  `AUTH`
--   Make sure to save the changes
--   Build project

 ## What is it?

 This API allows Multnomah County access to all of their services in a easy to use SQL database, allows parsing of their service offers in PDFs, and easy querying and updating through a multitude of REST endpoints